Fort Building Activities Get Kids Moving and Thinking

 Mad Science Lab

 After a year of serious science activities at school, summer is the perfect time to prove science is fun!
-Transform a fort into a mad science lab where kids conduct amazing experiments.
+Transform a fort into a mad science lab where kids conduct amazing experiments from their own creative ideas.
 Let them experience the wonder of discovery while you supervise in the background.
 Try simple science activities, such as making slime, a cloud, or a rainbow!
 And the kids will be learning valuable STEM skills that help in these subjects when they go back to school.

 Summer Reading Nook

 Parents are often concerned about their children reading during the summer, so they stay on track for the upcoming school year.
 Countless books entertain kids and teach them all summer.
 Create a summer reading nook filled with books and bean bag chairs for lounging.
 Encourage kids to read on their own.
 Have a storytime structure before bed and take turns reading together every night.
 Many community libraries have summer reading clubs with kid-friendly giveaways, summer reading lists, and a party for those who read a specific number of books.
 If your library doesn’t have a summer reading club, check out Scholastic’s online or start your own!
 Have the kids keep track of their books on a master list and give them a colorful sticker for each one they read.

 Fort building activities are the perfect way to get kids moving and thinking!
 After all, few kids can resist having a getaway where their movements and imaginations take over – no parents allowed!
 How do you get your kids to move and think using fort building?
 Share your ideas with us below!